samuelndm/get-fluxograma-cursos-uesb/README.md

-Script written in Shell Script to filter the website of each curso from UESB (State University of Southwest Bahia), and get all the fluxograma data.
+Script written in Shell Script to filter the website of each curso from UESB (State University of Southwest Bahia), and get the curriculum data.